gdetor/omnipyseed/README.md

 ## Dependencies

-**omnipyseed** does not require any non-essential Python package.
-In case Numpy or Pytorch are not installed on the system and are not used in the source code they will be ignored from omnipyseed.
+**omnipyseed** does not depend on any non-essential Python package.

 ## Installation